n0nuser/n0nuser.github.io/content/professional-experience/axpe/index.md

 By restructuring the files and the code into classes, I was able to significantly enhance the readability and maintainability of the code, which helped streamline the development process and reduce the likelihood of errors.

-Additionally, I led the redevelopment of a existing application using these functionalities from the library, by implementing a new backend using FastAPI and a new frontend using Next.JS. and Tailwind CSS with Flowbite.
+Additionally, I led the redevelopment of a existing application using these functionalities from the library, by implementing a new backend using FastAPI with OpenAPI first in mind, and a new frontend using Next.JS and Tailwind CSS with Flowbite.